spessasus/soundfont-proposals/default_modulators.md

 The default modulator list is altered at load time, and then it acts exactly like the default SF2 modulator list.

+If there is no DMOD chunk, the default soundfont modulators shall be applied.

 ### Example behavior

 For example, assume a DMOD chunk of two modulators: